Schemes of Arrangement: How They Work and How to Apply

 - Where the company wishes to avoid publicity of its financial woes;

-- Where the company directors are unwilling to cede control over the company to the judicial manager; and/or
+- Where the company directors are unwilling to cede control over the company to a judicial manager; and/or

 - The company itself